When should you not buy an RRSP?

 A lot of articles this time of year encourage you to buy RRSPs.
 In fact, the RRSP is one of the best tax planning strategies available to Canadians.
 However, there are increasing critics of the RRSP because while you may get tax benefits on the way into an RRSP, you have to eventually pay the tax on the way out.

-That being said, about 80% of the time, the RRSP makes sense.
-So what happens the other 20% of the time?
-When does it not make sense to buy RRSPs?
+That being said I do think the RRSP makes sense most of the time but not all of the time.
+So when does it not make sense to buy RRSPs?

 Know your marginal tax rates